 We are all free to make our wills in whatever way we wish.
-However, if someone is compelled or coerced into executing a will then that will is likely to be declared invalid if it is legally contested.
+However, if someone is compelled or coerced into executing a will then that will could be be declared invalid if it is legally contested.

-When a will is contested on this basis, solicitors refer to the conduct as ‘undue influence’.
-However, contesting a will on the basis of undue influence is not easy.
+Solicitors refer to the conduct as ‘undue influence’.
+However, contesting a will on the basis of undue influence involves a number of legal complexities.
 The courts require clear evidence of conduct that effectively amounts to coercion.
-It is not sufficient to merely show that the testator was put under moral pressure for instance, or that a friend or family member deliberately set out to ingratiate themselves – however cynical and distasteful that conduct might be.
+It is not sufficient to merely show that the person making the will was put under moral pressure for instance, or that a friend or family member deliberately set out to ingratiate themselves – however cynical and distasteful that conduct might be.

-If you are an executor or beneficiary facing an undue influence claim then you may wish to speak to us about defending the case.
-If you are looking to contest a will on the grounds of undue influence and think you will be able to obtain sufficient evidence to support the allegation then please feel free to contact us for further guidance.
+We specialise in dealing with contested will disputes and can assist both claimants (those arguing that the will is invalid) and defendants (those who maintain that the wills is legal).
+So, if you are an executor or beneficiary facing an undue influence claim then you may wish to speak to us about the best way of defending the challenge.
+And if you are looking to contest a will on the grounds of undue influence and think you will be able to obtain sufficient evidence to support the allegation then we will be happy to assist.